reinhart1010/nix/docs/en/common/searchsploit.md

 ---
 layout: page
 title: common/searchsploit (English)
-description: "Searchsploit searches exploit database's database for exploits, shellcodes and/or papers."
+description: "Search Exploit Database for exploits, shellcodes and/or papers."
-content_hash: 6e4fdde03530fb10c6c0c1ea49f2b2899732bb33
+content_hash: fade5599ea176658541d5b6fee8aa952cd8634db
-last_modified_at: 2023-11-12
+last_modified_at: 2024-02-21
 tldri18n_status: 2
 ---
 # searchsploit

-Searchsploit searches exploit database's database for exploits, shellcodes and/or papers.
+Search Exploit Database for exploits, shellcodes and/or papers.
 If known version numbers are used as search terms, exploits for both the exact version and others whose version range covers the one specified are shown.
 More information: <https://www.exploit-db.com/searchsploit>.